I Am Somebody

 What does Jesus say to them this time?

 Don’t become a Benefactor – one who starts out to do good but falls into the trap of lording over people and loving the flattery.
-It’s the irony of doing good, isn’t it, that we can move so quickly from being motivated by doing good to becoming anxious about prestige, power and rank.
-We want to be authorities and highly regarded.
+It’s the irony of doing good, isn’t it, that we can move so quickly from being rightly motivated to becoming anxious about prestige, power and rank.
+We want to be esteemed and highly regarded.

-But then he says we are to be “neoteros” or people who are always new at something, always learning, always a novice.
-Nothing keeps us humble and vibrant like always being a beginner at something.
+But then he says we are to be “neoteros” or people who are perpetually new at something, always learning, always a novice.
+Nothing keeps us humble and vibrant like being a beginner.

-Finally, we are to be “diakonos” or someone who chooses to serve with confidence and competence.
+Finally, we are to be “diakonos” or those who choose to serve with confidence and competence.
 We are not conscripted or coerced.
 We don’t serve reluctantly or look for recognition.
 We are to be people who know their strengths and where they fit.

 I said to a group recently that I cannot define greatness for anyone else, but I can encourage everyone to consider these three questions:

 What will help me avoid the lure of being a benefactor desiring prestige, power and rank comparing myself to others?

 How will I stay a lifelong neoteros, a beginner and always new at something?